-• To provide an easy access to the case studies that we develop using Why3 and its front-ends, we have published a gallery of verified programs on our web page http://toccata.lri.fr/gallery/.
-Part of these examples are the solutions to the competitions VerifyThis 2011 [70], VerifyThis 2012 [2], and the competition VScomp 2011 [100].
+- To provide an easy access to the case studies that we develop using Why3 and its front-ends, we have published a gallery of verified programs on our web page http://toccata.lri.fr/gallery/.
+Part of these examples are the solutions to the competitions VerifyThis 2011 [67], VerifyThis 2012 [2], and the competition VScomp 2011 [99]. - Other case studies that led to publications are the design of a library of data-structures based on AVLs [71], the verification a two-lines C program (solving the N-queens puzzle) using Why3 [95], and the verification of Koda and Ruskey's algorithm [100].